 While I am not currently taking research clients, I do offer several services to fellow genealogists and societies.

-I travel frequently and am often in Fort Wayne, Indiana; Atlanta, Ga; Pensacola, Fl and in 2017 I will spend extended periods of time in coastal North Carolina and Upper Michigan.
+I travel frequently and am often in Fort Wayne, Indiana; Atlanta, Ga; Pensacola, Fl and in 2017 I will spend some time in Upper Michigan.
 Contact me now to schedule your lookups!

 The rates below do not include possible fees for parking, copying, repository access, etc. You will not usually be charged mileage if it is a repository or town I typically visit.
 We will discuss your record needs and my availability and come to an agreement prior to any work or fees charged.
 First time clients will pay a 50% retainer.
 The below items can be bundled if you have several lookups in the same geographic area.
 Contact me for details.